spectrocloud/librarium/content/docs/01-introduction/05-palette-modes.md

 - Removes the infrastructure overhead for downstream consumers
 - Reduces the need to set up or manage complicated Kubernetes namespaces and roles.
 Teams can instead receive their own virtual cluster without worrying about permissions or affecting other teams’ resources.

 Virtual clusters help reduce development time by allowing downstream consumers to focus more on application development versus addressing infrastructure overhead.
-You can also [pause and resume](/devx/palette-virtual-clusters/pause-restore-virtual-clusters) virtual clusters, which helps significantly in reducing cost.
+You can also [pause and resume](/devx/palette-virtual-clusters/pause-restore-virtual-clusters) virtual clusters, which helps significantly in reducing costs.
 App mode heavily leverages virtual clusters.

 # What is App Mode?